calebmadrigal/my-resume/resume_caleb_madrigal.md

 * Wrote software in the C programming language for the Airbus A400M Network Server System (NSS).
 * Developed several APIs based on requirements which I gathered from multiple teams.
-* Developed company-­‐wide Python coding standard and gave training presentations on Python.
+* Developed company-wide Python coding standard and gave training presentations on Python.
 * Wrote a hardware emulator in Python for use in our labs.
 * Addressed customer questions about our software and documentation.
 * Wrote Software design documents which used UML diagrams to communicate software module design and interactions.